Payment systems

 Irina Tsymbaliuk

-In the world of payment processing services, both PayPal and Stripe are two of the most prominent players.
-When it is time to choose a financial service provider, numerous business owners wonder which is better: Stripe or PayPal?
-It all depends on the scope of your business and its needs.
-One of the key differences between the two platforms is that PayPal is less loaded with customization features and thus may be more suitable for those getting started.
+Hence, when it is time to pick a financial service provider, numerous business owners wonder which is better: Stripe or PayPal?
+Spoiler: It all depends on the scope of your business and its needs.
+One key difference between the services is that PayPal is less loaded with customization features and thus may be more suitable for those getting started.

 Stripe vs. PayPal: Features and Functionality

 It is impossible to talk about the difference between Stripe and PayPal without discussing their main features.
-Here are the main functions of these payment services so you can decide whether you are more interested in PayPal or Stripe.
+Here are the primary functions of these payment services so you can decide whether you are more interested in PayPal or Stripe.

 Which PayPal features will you get?